YixuanSeanZhou/GaryPlanner/back_end/README.md

 ### Postman
 We will use postman to test out all the api routes that we will write, you can find it at https://www.postman.com/.
 It is a great tool that faciliate the whole process of submit request and recieve response.
 We need to fully test out our routes so that frontend people can use them.

+We will use postman to test out all the api routes that we will write, you can find it at https://www.postman.com/.
+It is a great tool that faciliate the whole process of submit request and recieve response.
+We need to fully test out our routes so that frontend people can use them.

+### Flake8
+We will use a linter for python code that we write.
+I strongly recommend using VScode.
+If you are using it, make sure you `pip install flask8` to enable the linter.

 ## Developmenet
 Make sure your docker application is running,